weirdspin/atomicdrop/docs/IMPLEMENTATION_PLAN.md

 3.  **`GameHistory.jsx` & `ProvablyFair.jsx`:** ✅ Done
     *   Build these components to display the game history and the seed information, respectively.
 Their structure can be heavily based on the Quantum Dice project. ✅ Done

-## Phase 4: Integration & Animation - ❌ Pending
+## Phase 4: Integration & Animation - ✅ Done

 Connect the logic, state, and UI.

 1.  **Main Game Function:** In `App.jsx`, create the `handleBet` function.
-This function will: ❌ Pending
+This function will: ✅ Done
-    *   Call `getPlinkoOutcome` from `gameLogic.js` to get the result (final slot and multiplier). ❌ Pending
+    *   Call `getPlinkoOutcome` from `gameLogic.js` to get the result (final slot and multiplier). ✅ Done
-    *   Calculate the win/loss amount and update the `balance` state. ❌ Pending
+    *   Calculate the win/loss amount and update the `balance` state. ✅ Done
-    *   Add the new result object to the `gameHistory` state. ❌ Pending
+    *   Add the new result object to the `gameHistory` state. ✅ Done
-    *   Increment the `nonce`. ❌ Pending
+    *   Increment the `nonce`. ✅ Done
-    *   Pass the calculated path (the series of left/right moves) as a prop to the `PlinkoBoard` component. ❌ Pending
+    *   Pass the calculated path (the series of left/right moves) as a prop to the `PlinkoBoard` component. ✅ Done

-2.  **Animation:** ❌ Pending
+2.  **Animation:** ✅ Done
-    *   In `PlinkoBoard.jsx`, use the path prop to animate the ball. ❌ Pending
+    *   In `PlinkoBoard.jsx`, use the path prop to animate the ball. ✅ Done
     *   This can be achieved by creating a series of CSS keyframe animations or by using a library like `react-spring` to dynamically update the ball's `transform: translate(x, y)` style.
-The path determines the `x` translation at each `y` step (row). ❌ Pending
+The path determines the `x` translation at each `y` step (row). ✅ Done

 3.  **Audio:** ❌ Pending
     *   In `App.jsx`, use the `useEffect` hook to play sounds when the game state changes (e.g., a win or loss is registered). ❌ Pending